LibertyLeo/Swift-Approach/README.md

 Some missing parts that was not declared in detail in the front three-days work.

 ## Day05 May 12, 2017
-Warming up is just finished.
+1. Warming up.
 The supplementary job of basic parts.
+2. Basic_Operators.
+Some extension of Swift's operators that compared by C and Objc.